joefearnley/goingdown/README.md

 reponse.
 The `/data` directory only contains a sample file.
 It will ignore files added in the future.

 The [`gh-pages` branch](http://joefearnley.com/goingdown) contains a front end that contains a visualization of the weightbot data using this app and a link to the repo.

+Check it out at http://joefearnley.com/goingdown